SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Unguided/Unguided.md

 ### About the DSL

-In the DSL we can imnplement the solution without double dispatch.
+In the DSL we can implement the solution without double dispatch.
 Do it.